The Magic Cloth Technique

 The Magic Cloth Technique involves controlling the amount of exposure to different parts of a scene during a long exposure.

-If you want the quality Grad filters, you are talking about the same price as a used car.
-I couldn’t afford them!
-But while I was looking I decide to buy a decent ND filter.
-This allows me to get a long exposure in daylight.
 This is where the idea was born (at least for me), because during a 30 second exposure, I wondered what would happen if I covered the sky half way through the exposure.
 I used my lens cloth (Hence “Magic Cloth”) This image can be seen below.
 The Magic Cloth technique has a similar effect to a soft grad filter and can also act as a Reverse Grad.

 Long Exposure – around 10 sec for regular use, no less than 2 sec. (to achieve this you have to shoot when it gets dark or use a dark filter.)

 AV (aperture) mode.
 2 stops over compensation (live view) or 3 stops over (without live view), 2 second delay

 Use your camera light meter and set the exposure compensation about 2 stops over.
 This should give you a really nice exposure on the immediate foreground.
 Then divide the total exposure by 10 for the sky exposure.
 For example, a 10 second exposure would be a 1 second sky.

 Press the shutter to activate the 2 sec timer, during this time get your cloth ready.

 When the shutter is open, allow 1 sec for the sky exposure.